leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 # Dealing with Deep Nested Code

 Deep nesting in code is one of the scariest things to see in your codebase.
-If you find it difficult to read and mentally draining.
-Don't worry, you're not the only one.
+If you find it difficult to read and mentally draining, don't worry, you're not the only one.
 Studies have found few people can understand nesting past three levels.
 Deep nesting results in complex software that is hard to read, maintain, and work on.
 Everyone should avoid it!

 ...
 But it is necessary!
 Conditions are fundamental tools of programming (Imperative).

 Not, exactly.
-Complicated code and deep nesting, often, occurs when there is a lack of understanding of the problem.
+Complicated code and deep nesting, often, occurs when there is a lack in understanding of the problem.

 ...
-No. I understand the problem and it is clearly stated that it is needed.
+No. I understand the problem.
 There is no other way around it.

 Okay, you are right!
 There are some requirements or problems that that require such complexity.
 In fact, enterprise applications are littered with deep nested code.
-However, these are also the projects that requires a programmer's weekends and sanity to develop and maintain.
-Some of these projects will end up failing and we do not want that.

-Fortunately, programmers have developed techniques to address these issues (Keep it at a reasonable level) and I will be going over some of these techniques with you today.
+However, these are also the projects that requires a programmer's weekend and sanity to develop and maintain.
+These projects may end up failing as well and no one wants that.
+Fortunately, programmers have developed techniques to prevent deep nesting and I will be going over some of these techniques with you today.

-Applications, and especially enterprise applications, are often littered with deep nested code structures.
-They are complex and hard to digest.

 Throughout our programming career, we will encounter complex conditional business logic and it may appear to be